gdevika423/devika-portfolio/content/about/_index.md

 ## Who I am

-I'm a documentation systems leader with 15+ years of experience in enterprise software, leading teams and the AI-enabled systems they run on across SaaS, fintech, and networking products.
+I'm a documentation systems leader with 15+ years of experience in enterprise software, having led teams and the AI-enabled systems they run on across SaaS, fintech, and networking products.

-I lead the writers, standards, and systems that produce documentation at scale - close enough to the craft to set the quality bar, and senior enough to set the strategy.
+I've led the writers, standards, and systems that produce documentation at scale - close enough to the craft to set the quality bar, and senior enough to set the strategy.
 Most recently, I led and coached a team of writers at Zeta, growing their ability to apply editorial judgment to API-heavy content independently.
 My work spans help documentation, API documentation, release workflows, in-app guidance, and knowledge systems.

 <svg class="about-stats" style="display:block;width:100%;max-width:760px;height:auto;margin:1.5rem 0 2.5rem;" viewBox="0 0 760 150" xmlns="http://www.w3.org/2000/svg" role="img" aria-label="At a glance: 15+ years documentation leadership, 300+ API endpoints owned, 25% support ticket reduction, 30 to 40% AI-assisted edit-cycle cut">
   <rect x="0" y="0" width="760" height="150" rx="6" fill="var(--dj-rust)" opacity="0.05"/>